Types of LLC: Everything You Need to Know

 Consider whether the name you have chosen for your business actually reflects the purpose you have described in your formation documents.
 You should also think about whether you would benefit more from creating a subsidiary of your current business or establishing a completely new business venture that will operate in tandem with your current business.

 If you need help understanding the different types of LLCs, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.